UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/1b_intro_linux.md

 ### The Terminal

+In Linux, most development and system interaction occurs via the terminal.
 The terms “terminal,” “shell,” and “command line interface” are often used interchangeably, but there are subtle differences between them:

 * A **terminal** is an input and output environment that presents a text-only window running a shell.
 * A **shell** is a program that exposes the computer’s operating system to a user or program.
 In Linux systems, the shell presented in a terminal is a command line interpreter.
 The default shell in Ubuntu Linux is known as `bash`.